-When you need the same IP address all the time, you can use Surfshark's static servers.
-Static server have an “S” (for Static server or Static IP) next to them as shown below.
+When you need the same address all the time, you can use Surfshark's static servers.
+Static servers have an “S” (for Static server or Static IP) next to them as shown below.

 Be aware that a static server is not the same as a dedicated IP address.
-Both give you the same IP address, but:
+Both give you one particular IP address, but:

-- With a static server you share an IP address with everyone else connected to that server.
+- With a static server you share an address with everyone else connected to that server.

-- With a dedicated IP address, you are the only person using that IP address.
+- With a dedicated IP address, you are the only person using that address.

 Static servers are available if you are using Windows, mac OS, Android, or iOS.

 Multi-hop servers provide an additional level of security.
-With these, your VPN connection passes through two VPN servers in two different countries.
+With these, your VPN connection passes through two Surfshark servers in two different countries.
 As Surfshark puts it,